 Vendor Contact List

 Procuring vendor contact lists enables National Grid to directly contact vendors, especially new vendors, who are not currently being reached via email marketing or web advertisements.
+These vendor contact lists are used to communicate to vendors about Portal webinars, in-person demonstrations, or major updates to the Portal.

 National Grid has procured three vendor contact lists in calendar year 2019, with two of three being free and one being a paid national vendor list.